-Fortunately, creating an energy efficient garage is far less disruptive to the household than a home remodel.
-Now that summer is approaching, it’s a good time to consider clearing out that garage and making the energy-efficiency updates that will keep your energy bills low when cold weather hits again.
+Fortunately, creating an energy-efficient garage is far less disruptive to the household than a home remodel.
+Now that summer is approaching, it’s a good time to consider clearing out that garage and making the energy-efficiency updates that will keep your electricity bills low when cold weather hits again.

 One of the easiest and most effective ways to improve your garage’s energy efficiency is simply to add insulation.
 Your garage ceiling or roof is one of the most important areas to insulate, because as we all know heat rises — and then escapes through the roof.
 An insulated roof will also reduce summer heat gain by providing a barrier to the direct rays of the sun.

 To get the ultimate energy boost from your garage roof, consider adding solar panels.
 You can use them to power your garage lights or even an electric vehicle.